telefonicaid/iotagent-node-lib/doc/admin.md

 [flowControl option](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/admin/perf_tuning.md#updates-flow-control-mechanism).
 This flag is overwritten by `useCBflowControl` flag in group or device.
 This flag is disabled by default.

+#### `cmdMode`

+If this option is defined as `legacy`, as a default,, when iotAgent commands will use Context Broker registers mechanims.
+If is defined as `notification` iotagent commands will use subscriptions to be notified for Context Broker commands.
+This flag is overwritten by `cmdMode` flag in group or device.
+This flag is disabled by default.

 ### Configuration using environment variables

 Some of the configuration parameters can be overriden with environment variables, to ease the use of those parameters